Wei-Parker-Guo/Deeper-PLA/README.md

 ## Usage

 ### Environment Setup
-Additional to The project uses the following packages:
+Additional to pytorch, the project uses the following packages:

 **OpenBabel 3.1.0**
 ```commandline